talkersource/talkersource.github.io/_codebases/crypt.md

 Windows (95/NT4) common in its era -- something practically unheard of in the Talker space, making this a very unique codebase.

-The archive contains two branches; the default `master` branch contains one version of the source code, which consists only of the `*.c` and `*.h` main program files.
-Other files required for actually running a talker are missing from the ZIP file received from the original author.
-Presumably one could use the same file tree from NUTS 3.2.1, but the archive maintainers have not verified this.
-The `rick-collette/6.x` branch contains a more complete, and newer version of this codebase; it was retrieved from his [sourceforge.net project][sf] but contains code not written by Crypt's original author(s).
+The archive contains two branches; the default `crypt/v5` branch contains an original distribution of version 5.0, later patched with C source and header files for version 5.3.
+The `rick-collette/6.x` branch contains a newer version of this codebase; it was retrieved from his [sourceforge.net project][sf] but contains code not written by Crypt's original author(s).

 Robert Collette [wrote][sf-news]: